National Progressive Party (Laos)

 In the August 1951 elections for the National Assembly of Laos, the party won 19 of 39 seats, which was considered a landslide victory; in 1955, won with 23 of 39 seats.
 The party's leader, Souvanna Phouma, became prime minister.

-In 1958, the party dissolved as it merged into a new party, the Lao People's Rally.
+Following the 1958 election, the party dissolved when it merged with the Independent Party into the Lao People's Rally.